Configuring and using data auditing

 The audit logger logs information on the node set up for logging.
 For example, node 0 has audit turned on, node 1 does not.
 Issuing updates and other commands on node 1 does not generally show up on node 0’s audit log.
 To get the maximum information from data auditing, turn on data auditing on every node.
 The log4j supports data stored on the file system or in Cassandra.

-DataStax 3.1 supports audit logging of queries and prepared statements submitted to the DataStax Java Driver, which uses the CQL binary protocol.
+Audit logging of queries and prepared statements submitted to the DataStax Java Driver, which uses the CQL binary protocol, is supported.

 You can configure which categories of audit events should be logged and also whether operations against any specific keyspaces should be omitted from audit logging.